Kaiser Permanente, San Francisco Internal Medicine Residency Program

 Overview

-Dr. Goo is a hospitalist at Kaiser Permanente San Francisco, core faculty in the residency program, and primary advisor for IM/PM residents during their internal medicine training.
-She leads the quality improvement curriculum for the internal medicine residency.
-Dr. Goo attended medical school at the University of Pittsburgh and then completed her residency training in the combined Kaiser San Francisco/UCSF Internal Medicine/Preventive Medicine program.
+Dr. Goo is a hospitalist at Kaiser Permanente San Francisco, core faculty in the residency program, and primary advisor for IM/PH residents during their internal medicine training.
+She leads the quality improvement and patient safety curriculum for the internal medicine residency.
+Dr. Goo attended medical school at the University of Pittsburgh and then completed her residency training in the combined Kaiser San Francisco/UCSF Internal Medicine/Public Health and General Preventive Medicine program.
 She is board-certified in both internal medicine and preventive medicine.

 See profile on My Doctor Online